ronaldcoe/data_structures_tutorial/1-stacks.md

 ## Your turn
 Try solving the following problem using stacks.
 ### Problem definition:
-A palindrom is word, phrase, or number that reads the same forward and backward.
+A palindrome is word, phrase, or number that reads the same forward and backward.
 For example, the word radar is the same written backward.
 Write a program that prompts for a word, phrase, or number and checks if is a palindrom.<br>
 Use the following as test cases:
 1. Cat = ```False```
 2. Rotator = ```True```